Qudrat-e-Elahi Rahman Shafique: Early life

 Shafique was born on 1 November 1962 in Rangpur District, East Pakistan, Pakistan.
-His father Habibur Rahman was a former secretary of the government of Bangladesh, and mother Rokeya Rahman was a teacher at Viqarunnisa Noon School and College.
+His father, Habibur Rahman, was a former secretary of the government of Bangladesh, and his mother, Rokeya Rahman, was a teacher at Viqarunnisa Noon School and College.
 He is the nephew of former president Hussain Muhammad Ershad.
-After graduating from Jhenaidah Cadet College, Shafique joined Bangladesh Military Academy on 1981.
+After graduating from Jhenaidah Cadet College, Shafique joined Bangladesh Military Academy in 1981.

 Career

 Shafique was commissioned as an officer in the Bangladesh Army on 10 June 1983.
-He completed his bachelor's degree from the University of Chittagong.
+He completed his bachelor's degree at the University of Chittagong.
 He was initially posted in the 3rd East Bengal Regiment.

 Shafique worked as an instructor in the School of Infantry and Tactics of the Bangladesh Army in Sylhet District.
-He completed an MBA degree from Institute of Business Administration, University of Dhaka in 1994.
+He completed an MBA degree from the Institute of Business Administration, University of Dhaka, in 1994.
 He came first in his class.

 Shafique served a year in the United Nations Mission in Bosnia and Herzegovina.
 He served as the brigade major in Bandarban Cantonment in 1995.
-From 1997 to 1998, he completed his PSC from Defence Services Command and Staff College.
-He served as the second in command of 1st Bengal Infantry Regiment based in Sylhet.
+From 1997 to 1998, he completed his PSC at the Defence Services Command and Staff College.
+He served as the second in command of the 1st Bengal Infantry Regiment based in Sylhet.

-After the creation of Military Institute of Science and Technology, Shafique was assigned the duty to design the school's MBA program.
+After the creation of the Military Institute of Science and Technology, Shafique was assigned to design the school's MBA program.
 Afterwards he was appointed the commanding officer of the 18 Bengal Regiment based in Chittagong Hill Tracts.

 Shafique was then posted at Defence Services Command and Staff College and promoted to senior instructor and colonel after two years of teaching on 7 August 2005.
 He served as sector commander in Juba in 2007 in the United Nations Mission in Sudan and received a gallantry award from the United Nations.
-Next year, he started on his National Defence College course and completed it in December and at the same completed a master's degree in philosophy from the University of Dhaka.
+Next year, he started on his National Defence College course and completed it in December, and at the same time, he completed a master's degree in philosophy from the University of Dhaka.

 Shafique was appointed the sector commander of Bangladesh Rifles in Dinajpur District in January 2009.